 Why wear a helmet?

 Helmets are now an integral piece of equipment.
 Over 80% of Quebec skiers wear them.
 Helmets are strongly recommended to help prevent injuries.
-Today’s helmets are warm and comfortable and keep you safe while you tear up the slopes.
+Today’s helmets are warm and comfortable and helps keeping you safe while you ski or snowboard.
 Plus, helmets have been mandatory in all snow parks in Quebec since 2007.

 But wearing a helmet doesn’t make you invincible!
 The best protection against accidents is knowing and respecting your limits—and the Mountain Code of Conduct.
 The golden rule is control!